 The 1870-S Indian Princess Three Dollar Gold Piece ranks among the great rarities of American numismatics.
 According to the Superintendent of the San Francisco Mint, only a single specimen of the coin had been struck for inclusion within the cornerstone of the new mint building.
 For a time, it was believed that two examples of the coin existed, however most researchers now recognize that only a single coin was struck, making the one known piece a unique rarity.

-A single example is known to exist, which is graded approximately AU with the numbers “893” scratched into the upper field of the reverse.
-The coin was last sold in 1982 for $687,500 and presently resides in the Harry W. Bass reference collection on display at the American Numismatic Association headquarters.
+The single known specimen is graded approximately AU with the numbers “893” scratched into the upper field of the reverse.
+Additionally, the coin was once used as jewelry and shows evidence of a suspension loop having been applied and later removed from the top edge.
+The coin last sold in 1982 for $687,500 and presently resides in the Harry W. Bass reference collection on display at the American Numismatic Association headquarters.

 - Composition: 90% Gold, 10% Copper

 - Weight: 5.015 grams

 - Diameter: 20.5 mm